Brushing Your Cat’s Teeth: The Most Effective Way to Prevent Dental Disease

 I didn’t brush Feebee’s, Amber’s or Buckley’s teeth.
 My excuse was that “they wouldn’t let me.”
 I half-heartedly tried, but didn’t persist.
 I used a dental water additive, but I’m not convinced that they really work: the contact of the additive with the cat’s teeth is not long enough for any effective action.

-When I accidentally discovered a few weeks ago that Ruby had some mild gingivitis, I was shocked.
-She’s barely a year old.
-She’s on a healthy, raw diet.
+When I accidentally discovered that Ruby had some mild gingivitis at barely one year of age, I was shocked.
+She was on a healthy, raw diet.
 I thought for once, I was doing everything right.
 But what I wasn’t doing – yet – was brushing her teeth.

 So a few weeks ago, I started to embark on getting her used to having her teeth brushed.
 The Cornell Feline Health Center has an exceptional video titled Brushing Your Cat’s Teeth which outlines a 4-week training program that should get most cats used to having their teeth brushed.